skylight-hq/microconsulting-platform-proposal/README.md

 ##### 2.4.3.2 Discovery Phase

-During the Discovery Phase, Skylight will work with the government to understand the context of the envisioned products's use, validate the problem that the product's intended to solve *actually* exists, and validate that the product idea solves the problem through customer experiments.
+During the Discovery Phase, Skylight will work with the government to understand the context of the envisioned product’s use, validate the problem that the product’s intended to solve *actually* exists, and validate that the product idea solves the problem through customer experiments.

 Key activities will include:

-* Conduct user research &mdash; find out who the users are, what their needs are, and how those needs are or aren't being met and analyze and synthesize findings.
+* Conduct user research &mdash; find out who the users are, what their needs are, and how those needs are or aren’t being met and analyze and synthesize findings.
 * Analyze the project environment, including business needs, stakeholders, laws, policies, and existing systems and technology.
 * Determine whether the envisioned product solves a real problem, drawing on the results from the user research.
 * Design and conduct an experiment with real customers to validate that the envisioned product solves the problem. ([Google Design Sprint](http://www.gv.com/sprint/) could be an option here.)